 Figure E.2.4.2-1 Addition to the Key Hierarchy for the SeNB

-The SeNB and the UE shall further derive the ciphering key KUPenc for ciphering of the User Plane over the DRB.
+The SeNB and the UE shall further derive the ciphering key KUPenc for ciphering and the integrity key KUPint for integrity protection of the User Plane over the DRB.
 This derivation is performed according to Annex A.7 using the S-KeNB as the input key and the input string S formed using the IDs of the SeNB selected algorithm to the KDF.

-NOTE: In the present specification, only a user plane encryption key is required between UE and SeNB.
-But the key derivation procedure permits deriving further keys according to Annex A.7 if this should be desired in the future.
+NOTE: Void.

 E.2.4.3 Negotiation of security algorithms